History of the Jews in Denmark: Contemporary antisemitism

 On 15 February 2015, a shooting occurred outside the main synagogue in Copenhagen, and killed a Jewish man (who had been providing security during a bat mitzvah) and injured two police officers.
 Prime Minister Helle Thorning-Schmidt laid flowers at the synagogue, and stated "Our thoughts go to the whole of the Jewish community today.
 They belong in Denmark, they are a strong part of our community.
 And we will do everything we can to protect the Jewish community in our country."
 The synagogue's Rabbi, Jair Melchior, stated, "Terror is not a reason to move to Israel...
 Hopefully the [police] should do what they do, but our lives have to continue naturally.
-Terror’s goal is to change our lives and we won’t let it...We lost a dear member of the community and now we have to continue doing what he did, which was helping to continue regular Jewish lives in Denmark.
+Terror's goal is to change our lives and we won't let it...We lost a dear member of the community and now we have to continue doing what he did, which was helping to continue regular Jewish lives in Denmark.
 This is the real answer to [this] vicious, cruel and cowardly act of terror."
 Two months later, a window at a local Kosher-food store was smashed and an anti-Semitic graffiti was scrawled on a wall.

-A review study published in 2015 by the Institute for the Study of Global Antisemitism and Policy revealed that in a survey conducted in Denmark the number of antisemitic stereotypes among immigrants of Turkish, Pakistani, Somali and Palestinian origin were significantly more common (up to 75 percent) than among ethnic Danes (up to 20 percent).
-The survey, managed by the Institute for Political Science at Aarhus University, consisted of interviews with 1,503 immigrants, as well as 300 ethnic Danes.
+A review study published in 2015 by the Institute for the Study of Global Antisemitism and Policy revealed that in a survey conducted in Denmark, the number of antisemitic stereotypes among immigrants of Turkish, Pakistani, Somali, Palestinian and (former) Yugoslav origin were significantly more common (up to 75 percent) than among ethnic Danes (up to 20 percent).
+The survey, managed by the Institute for Political Science at Aarhus University, consisted of interviews with 1,503 immigrants and 300 ethnic Danes.

 In the Kundby case a Danish teenager became an enthusiast admirer of ISIS, Islamism, and Jihad, converted to Islam, and was convicted of acquiring bomb-making materials for her plan to blow up a Jewish school in Copenhagen.

 In September 2017, soldiers from the Royal Danish Army were deployed to guard synagogues in Copenhagen to relieve the Police of Denmark, which was increasingly occupied with gang-related shootings in the city.

+In February 2024, The Associated Press reported that the number of antisemitic incidents in Denmark "reached levels not seen since World War II," according to Henri Goldstein, the leader of the country's Jewish community; Goldstein cited reactions to the Gaza war as the cause of this growing antisemitism.

+Jews in Greenland

+Despite there being no permanent Jewish community in Greenland, Jews have visited the island since the 17th century.
+Members of the Israeli navy, American army, and Israeli Air Force have been known to be in the Pituffik Space Base, formally known as the Thule Air Base, and in the 1950s the world's most northern minyan happened there.